-Yes, our sisters and brothers in Israel/Palestine, Nigeria, Mexico, South Sudan, Afghanistan, and so many other places, know all too well that war isn’t over.
-The Prince of Peace wants all wars to end.
+Yes, our sisters and brothers in Israel/Palestine, Syria, Afghanistan, and so many other places, know all too well that war isn’t over.
+I’m convinced the Prince of Peace wants all wars to end.
 To worship the babe born in Bethlehem means facing reality, means seeking to end war.
-But following God in the way of Jesus also means we don’t believe in hopeless!
+But following God in the way of Jesus also means we don’t believe in hopelessness.
 It means we’ve got some work to do.

 (Trigger warning: some images involves children, many are difficult to watch.)

-Merry Christmas from the Buerstetta’s to all who celebrate!
-Happy Thursday to all who don’t!
+Merry Christmas from the Buerstetta’s to all who celebrate it!
+Happy Holidays to all other traditions!